Non-Allais Paradox and Context-Dependent Risk Attitudes: Introduction

+Aside from the theoretical component of our work, the methods used in and the results of the experiment may be of independent interest.
+Much of the literature on experiments involving violations of the independence axiom focuses on the Allais Paradox, whereas we find violations that are distinct from those associated with the Allais Paradox.
+These violations are inconsistent with many leading non-EU models.

-The paper proceeds as follows.
-Section 2 places our paper in the related literature.
-In Section 3 we formally define and axiomatize the ECU representation.
-Section 4 introduces noteworthy special cases.
-In Section 5 we list a range of behaviors that our model generates.
-In Section 6 we describe our experimental design and report the main results.
+The rest of our work proceeds as follows.
+Section 2 places our work in the related literature.
+In Section 3, we formally define our ECU representation and introduce noteworthy special cases.
+We discuss the range of behaviors that our model generates in Section 4.
+Section 5 provides the axiomatic characterization and the uniqueness result for our model.
+In Section 6, we describe the experimental design and report the main results of the experiment.
+We conclude with Section 7.
+All proofs are relegated to the Appendix.